 The Department of Computer Science Professional Internship Program (CSPIP) allows undergraduate students to obtain 12 or 16 months of practical "on-the-job" experience with a sponsoring company prior to completing the final year of their undergraduate degree program.
 Internship opportunities of this nature have existed at the University of Saskatchewan since 1990 but became formally recognized as an academic program in 1997.

 Employers can choose from a pool of students who have had at least three years of university education and developed diverse expertise.
-In addition, employers will receive a better return on their training investment since students can work longer (12 or 16 months), take on more responsibilities, and integrate more fully into their company.
+In addition, employers will receive a better return on their training investment since students can work longer, take on more responsibilities, and integrate more fully into their company.